Sums of CR functions from competing CR structures: Conjugate structures

 To see that \itemref{N:plh-CR-glob}{I:glodecomp} implies \itemref{N:plh-CR-glob}{I:gloext} we use the global CR extension result \cite[Thm.\,2.3.2]{Hor} to extend the terms to holomorphic and conjugate-holomorphic functions, respectively; $U$ is then the sum of the extensions. \end{proof}

-\begin{Thm} Let $S\subset\C^n$ be a simply-connected strongly pseudoconvex real hypersurface.
-Then for $u\colon S\to \C$ the following conditions are equivalent. \refstepcounter{equation} \begin{enum} \item there is an open subset $W$ of $\C^n$ with $S\subset\bndry W$ (with $W$ lying locally on the pseudoconvex side of $S$) so that $u$ extends to a (smooth) function $U$ on $W\cup S$ that is pluriharmonic on $W$. \item $u$ is the sum of a CR function and a conjugate-CR-function. \end{enum} \end{Thm}
+\begin{Prop} Let $S\subset\C^n$ be a simply-connected strongly pseudoconvex real hypersurface.
+Then for $u\colon S\to \C$ the following conditions are equivalent: \refstepcounter{equation} \begin{enum} \item there is an open subset $W$ of $\C^n$ with $S\subset\bndry W$ (with $W$ lying locally on the pseudoconvex side of $S$) so that $u$ extends to a (smooth) function $U$ on $W\cup S$ that is pluriharmonic on $W$. \item $u$ is the sum of a CR function and a conjugate-CR-function. \end{enum} \end{Prop}

 \begin{proof} The proof follows the proof of Theorem \ref{T:glo-prob} above, replacing the global CR extension result by the Hans Lewy local CR extension result as stated in \cite[Sec.\,14.1, Thm.\,1]{Bog}. \end{proof}